i05nagai/memorandum/language/english_speaking.md

 * velocity
     * SRE's goal is no longer zero outages; rather, SREs and product developers aim to spend the error budget getting maximum feature velocity
 * means
+    * by means of
+        * with the help of; by using.
+        * It is by no means certain that we'll finish the project by June.
     * by no means
         * The book was designed as a supplementary handbook for non-English speakeing international ESL Students but by no means only for ESL students wanting to learn English Academic Writing.
     * Monitoring is one of the primary means by which service owners keep track of a system's heals and availability